- As low as $147/Night

 About the Area

 Located in Charleston, this condo is in the city center.
-Patriots Point and USS Yorktown are cultural highlights, and travelers looking to shop may want to visit Charleston City Market and Charleston Tanger Outlets.
-Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for South Carolina Aquarium, a top attraction not to be missed.
+Charleston City Market and USS Yorktown are notable landmarks, and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
+Looking to enjoy an event or a game?
+See what's going on at North Charleston Coliseum and Performing Arts Center or Credit One Stadium.
 Looking to get your feet wet?
 Kayaking, motor boating and fishing adventures can be found near the property.

 Special Instructions